-The market for secured loans is growing, as more people homeowners opt for improving, rather than moving.
+The market for secured loans is growing, as more homeowners opt for improving, rather than moving.
 There are, however, lots of other reasons why homeowners are using secured loans.

 It’s not always possible for homeowners to borrow the level of money that they sometimes need unsecured and main or 1st mortgage lenders can and do say no to additional borrowing for a variety of reasons.
 In this article, we look at secured loans and how they can provide a useful source of funds.

 Secured loans, also known as homeowner loans, allow homeowners to borrow larger sums of money, often at better interest rates, than they could by unsecured means.

 The actual amount that can be borrowed, interest rate charged etc, depends upon the amount of equity in the security property, the applicants’ credit history and personal status.

 Also known as homeowner loans, second mortgages, second charge or even third charge loans etc, they are in fact a type of mortgage, secured against property.
 The main point that needs to be made is that a secured loan is a mortgage and to apply, the applicant must have an existing main or other mortgage secured against their property.
 Without going into unnecessary detail, secured means that their home is charged with the debt, by legal means.